polymonster/pmfx-shader/readme.md

 # pmfx-shader

-Cross platform shader compillation, with outputted reflection info, c++ header with shader structs, techniques and compile time permutation evaluation.
+Cross platform shader compillation, with outputted reflection info, c++ header with shader structs, fx-like techniques and compile time branch evaluation with "permutations".

 This is a small part of the larger [pmfx](https://github.com/polymonster/pmtech/wiki/Pmfx) system found in [pmtech](https://github.com/polymonster/pmtech), it has been moved into a separate repository to be used with other projects, if you are interested to see how pmfx shaders are integrated please take a look [here](https://github.com/polymonster/pmtech).